 I’m kidding about that last one, but don’t be surprised if they’ve got something like that in the works.
 I enjoyed the jalapeno turkey burger and the turkey tips with fries, which were smothered in a smoky sauce.

-Where was the most interesting place you ate in 2014?
+Where was the most interesting place you ate this year?